cr4vlad/Marketing-solutions-landing/README.md

 - Poppins font from Google fonts is not the same as Poppins in Figma

 # Problems to fix
-- white bg in h1 should be wider
 - smooth scroll